On September 8,1895,

 80 active members and an additional 10 members including Life

-Members, Chaplains and Doctors.
+Members and Chaplains.
 The entire membership remains

 volunteer and they hope to continue to adequately serve the